Toners of old are the Marmite of the skincare world.

 - Toners remove the last trace of your make-up and residue of cleanser

 If your cleanser doesn’t remove all of your makeup and clean your face you need a new cleanser, not a toner.

 Pores are not doors – they do not open and close.

-A toner with alcohol may temporarily expand the area of the skin around the pore – thus giving the appearance of the pore shrinking – but it’s not.
+A toner with alcohol may temporarily shrink and tighten the area of the skin around the pore – thus giving the appearance of the pore shrinking – but it’s not.
 It’s ultimately drying out your skin which will eventually make you oilier as the skin over-compensates.

 - Good toners contain alcohol as an astringent – when you can’t feel it on your face anymore – it’s time to step it up a notch!

-Think of a toner as the condiment part of your sandwich: yes, you can make a sandwich using just bread and ham/cheese (not marmite – gag) – but how much better does that sandwich work with butter/mayo?
-It binds it all together and facilitates the process!
+Think of a toner as the condiment part of your sandwich: yes, you can make a sandwich using just bread and ham/cheese – but how much better does that sandwich work with butter/mayo?
+It binds it all together and facilitates the process.

 Toners, for me, have these basic functions – all of which add value to your daily skincare routine:

 Cleansing – no matter what you use – adjusts the ph level and temporarily confuses the natural acid mantle of the skin – same as cleansing any part of the body – hence the need for conditioner after shampooing – even the need for fabric conditioner/tumble dryer sheets alongside your Ariel.
 Static anyone?

 A good toner will gently reset the balance.
 Your skin is obviously capable of doing this by itself – but it will take it about half an hour to do so – and in that time oily skins will continue to pump oil on top of dehydrated skins and dry skins will shut down – hence the ‘tight’ feeling after cleansing on very dry skin.